bmcgavin/numbers/README.md

 ### Client

 - Quite messy, most of the time has been spent trying to work out how to get a GRPC server to misbehave.
 - If the client terminates and resends the same clientID then as it's stateless it doesn't have the numbers up to PTS.
 The server could rewind?
 Or the client has state too?
-Anyway, the overrideClientID arg is probably not useful except when checking that a clientID sent in a connection request after 30s is marked as stale and unuseable.
+Anyway, the client's -clientID arg is probably not useful except when checking that a clientID sent in a connection request after 30s is marked as stale and unuseable.